 6. Watch Blocked YouTube Videos (“Blocked in Your Country”)

-If you’ve ever went to watch a video on YouTube and received the message “This video is blocked in your country”, you can fix that with a VPN.
+If you’ve ever gone to watch a video on YouTube and received the message “This video is blocked in your country”, you can fix that with a VPN.

 Simply switch on your VPN, make sure your VPN is connected to a UK VPN sever, and play the video again.
 Most videos unplayable for USA viewers are viewable by United Kingdom viewers.
 So a UK-based VPN server will help a US-based viewer watch blocked YouTube videos in their country.